Kim Kardashian, Kylie Jenner Announce New Kylie Cosmetics Collaboration

 Kylie Cosmetics complaints

 However, it hasn’t been a smooth sail for Kylie.
-Kylie Cosmetics came under fire last year when it recieved an F with the Better Business Bureau.
+Kylie Cosmetics came under fire last year when it received an F with the Better Business Bureau.

 Back in March of this year, customers complained that they were receiving empty highlighter cosmetic boxes in the mail, according to Cosmopolitan.